Terms of Service

 14. Data Use for Fraud Prevention and Disputes

-PhaseContract collects and processes data for fraud prevention, trust assessment, and payment dispute resolution.
+PhaseContract collects and processes data for fraud prevention, risk assessment, and payment dispute resolution.
 This includes:

 • IP addresses at the time of each payment-related action